eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 - The Relying Party  indicates to the browser which attributes they want to request by creating a `presentation request`.
-- The browser uses CTAP 2.2 hybrid flow (section 11.5 of \[Ctap\]) to establish a tunnel between the browser and the device where the Wallet Unit is installed (this is the same flow used by Passkey).
+- The browser uses CTAP 2.2 hybrid flow (section 11.5 of \[Ctap\]) to establish a tunnel between the browser and the device where the Wallet Unit is installed (this is the same flow used by WebAuthn/passkeys).
 From a high level this is implemented as follows: (i) The browser presents a QR code which includes information about the tunnel endpoint and keys that can be used for establishing a secure session, (ii) the user scans the QR code using the device camera, (iii) the device